aulin1/Image-Processing/README.md

 ### Image citation

-The image IMG_5044 (1).ppm is the work of Audrey Lin, and she has authorized its usage in this assignment.
+The image img.ppm is the work of Audrey Lin, and she has authorized its usage in this assignment.
 It is an original image converted to a PPM image format.

 The image Pixel.ppm and PixelP6.ppm are the work of Trang Do, and she has authorized their usage